 However, the flight can be booked even cheaper via Cathay Pacific’s Asia Miles frequent flyer program, where you’ll pay just 30,000 points plus nominal taxes.
 I’ve previously written about how you can book cheap Qantas operated award flights via the Asia Miles loyalty program here.

 Qantas recently ramped up flights from Australian cities to Auckland as a result of the Emirates withdrawal from several trans-Tasman routes earlier this year.
 At the present time, Qantas trans-Tasman award availability appears to be quite open.

 I checked in several hours before my flight and proceeded to the Qantas First lounge.
 Thanks to a couple of Qantas status runs, I’m a newly minted Platinum member, always keen to maximise the benefits of my status.

 I commenced embarkation as soon as boarding opened up, keen to snap some photos of the Qantas A330 business class cabin before the other passengers arrived.
 Once embarking the aircraft, I was met by the friendly Qantas business class crew and shown to my seat.

 The Qantas A330-200 business class cabin sports 28 business ‘suites’.
-The space is divided into a main cabin of 22 seats and a smaller, more intimate six seat business class cabin.
+The space is divided into the main cabin of 22 seats and a smaller, more intimate six-seat business class cabin.